WebexCC-SA/LAB-1111/docs/FirstSteps.md

     <tr>
       <td>
         Specifying floors within locations will allow admins to easily assign devices, meeting rooms and users within specific areas of their offices.
 This helps with emergency services settings, troubleshooting and physical space utilization.<br>   <ul>
-                <li> Create a floor to indicate where the Rainbow Racoon team works at PPS Corporate.</li>
+                <li> Create a floor to indicate where the RainbowRacoon game development team works at PPS Corporate.</li>
                 </ul>

       </td>